Number of hospitals performing complex cancer surgeries above the minimum suggested annual caseload

 Why this indicator is important

-Evidence shows that people who need complex surgery for certain cancers are better to have this done at a hospital that performs these procedures often.1
+Evidence shows people who need complex surgery for certain cancers are better off to have it done at a hospital that performs these procedures more often.1

-It is recommended that hospitals treating people with these cancer types should perform a certain number of surgical resections each year.
-This is known as a ‘minimum suggested annual caseload’.
+It is recommended that hospitals treating people with complex cancers perform these surgeries regularly (i.e. perform a certain number of surgeries each year).
+This is known as a minimum suggested annual caseload.

-People having treatment for cancer, including surgery, should have their care overseen by a multidisciplinary cancer care team (MDT).
-The management of these cancers requires a team of health care professionals with suitable experience in providing appropriate care following surgery.
+A key focus within the NSW Cancer Plan is to ensure all people diagnosed with cancer in NSW have their care overseen by a multidisciplinary cancer care team (MDT) of health professionals with suitable experience in providing appropriate care following surgery.

 Surgical procedures performed for lung, oesophageal, pancreatic and rectal cancers are examples of complex surgery.
 The minimum suggested annual caseload for these treatments have been agreed with clinicians in NSW to improve patient outcomes.2-5